tchajed/sys-verif-fa25/docs/notes/liveness.md

 $(\eventually P)(t) = \exists k.\, P(t[k..])$

-The other connectives are boring (they don't talk about time in any interesting way):
+The other connectives are boring in that they don't talk about time in any interesting way:

 $(\lnot P)(t) = \lnot (P(t))$